polettix/skfold/DESIGN.md

   return a reference to a function.
 This function is called with `$config` as parameter, to perform post-operations that might be needed.

+# Packing

+Packing - fat-packing, actually - is done within the [Docker][] image.
+This allows leveraging [Docker][] for what it does best - keeping prerequisites in a tight space.

 [Docker]: https://www.docker.com/
 [Perl]: https://www.perl.org/
 [Template::Perlish]: https://metacpan.org/pod/Template::Perlish